 We hardly wanted a return to the sexism embodied by lyrics like Soul of a woman was created below.
 But it still felt great to bellow it out, to take it on, to see what it felt like just for a minute to act like these objectionable expressions were OK.
 Because, frankly, that feeling was a luxury that, as young women fighting for our own voices, we were never allowed.
 I still love Led Zeppelin.

 Fast-forward to the present day.
 The three surviving members of Zep are reuniting for the first time in many years.
-They’ve recorded a new song and rumours are circulating about a possible US tour.
+They8217;ve recorded a new song and rumours are circulating about a possible US tour.
 Once again, Zep has come in all its excessive glory to save us from appropriateness.

 And nothing could be less like Led Zeppelin than what the Top 40 now calls rock.
 Even top-notch commercial rock bands favour snappy, tight rhythms and melodies and that compressed production style that makes songs shoot out of a car radio like silver bullets.

--Ann Powers (LAT-WP)
+-Ann Powers LAT-WP